-A number of internet resources exist to match guests with rental owners..
-Together with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Wilmington, NC local rentals" for local rental home management companies.
-Local rental home management companies take pride in an exceptional vacation experience.
+A number of internet resources exist to match visitors with property owners..
+Besides Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Wilmington, NC local rentals" for local rental home management companies.
+Local agencies usually have an exclusive assortment of rental properties daily and weekly.

-Read the whole contract and be sure you understand who is liable for:
+Read through the entire agreement and make certain you are aware who is responsible for:

 - Long Distance Phone Service